jfaster/mango/README.md

 Documentation is at http://mango.jfaster.org/

-Requires JDK 1.6 or higher.
+Requires JDK 1.8 or higher.

 Latest release
 --------------

-The most recent release is Mango 1.6.1, released April 27, 2018.
+The most recent release is Mango 2.0.1, released Jul 14, 2020.

 To add a dependency on Mango using Maven, use the following: